chapel-lang/chapel/doc/rst/technotes/static.rst

 * Better ergonomics for the user.
 Using ``ref`` does not seem like the ideal long-term solution.
 * Investigation of how to support types with runtime components.
+* Support for alternative ways of sharing static variables between locales.